 - Difficulty driving at night

 These symptoms can last for only a few days or up to a few months after surgery.
-Although they are not worrisome, it’s important to communicate with Dr. Rosenbaum about your vision fluctuations during your follow-up appointments so you can be better monitored and advised throughout your post-op care.
+Although they are not worrisome, it’s important to communicate with Our Doctors about your vision fluctuations during your follow-up appointments so you can be better monitored and advised throughout your post-op care.

 If you are ready to find out if LASIK is right for you, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com to schedule your free consultation.